onsi/ginkgo/docs/MIGRATING_TO_V2.md

 ### Changed: CurrentGinkgoTestDescription()
 `CurrentGinkgoTestDescription()` has been deprecated and will be removed in a future release.
 The method was returning a processed object that included a subset of information available about the running test.

-It has been replaced with `CurrentSpec()` which returns the full-fledge `types.Summary` used by Ginkgo's reporting infrastructure.
-To help users migrate, `types.Summary` now includes a number of helper methods to make it easier to extract information about the running test.
+It has been replaced with `CurrentSpecReport()` which returns the full-fledge `types.SpecReport` used by Ginkgo's reporting infrastructure.
+To help users migrate, `types.SpecReport` now includes a number of helper methods to make it easier to extract information about the running test.

 #### Migration Strategy:
-Replace any calls to `CurrentGinkgoTestDescription()` with `CurrentSpec()` and use the struct fields or helper methods on the returned `types.Summary` to get the information you need about the current test.
+Replace any calls to `CurrentGinkgoTestDescription()` with `CurrentSpecReport()` and use the struct fields or helper methods on the returned `types.SpecReport` to get the information you need about the current test.

 ### Changed: Command Line Flags